kevinnowland/kevinnowland.github.io/cv.md

 #### Data Scientist

-- Brought to production multiple versions of algorithm used to determine approval likelihood for prior authorizations which helped drive adoption of company software by national pharmacy chain resulting in increased revenue of $XX million per year
+- Brought to production multiple versions of algorithm used to determine approval likelihood for prior authorizations which led to on-going pilot program with regional pharmacy chain.
-- Architected productionization process for data science containers to run in Azure Kubernetes Service
 - Implemented algorithm in SQL to determine therapeutic alternatives for prescribed medications based on drug switching behavior observed in pharmacies.
-Software using this algorithm was integrated into XX pharmacies and YY electronic health records.
+Pilot anticipated with pharmacy software system vendor in summer 2020.
+- Architected productionization process for containerized data science APIs to run in Azure Kubernetes Service.
-- Re-wrote SQL backend for generating data for XGBoost model
+- Re-wrote SQL backend for generating data for XGBoost model predicting whether a prior authorization would be needed before a prescription was sent to the pharmacy.
+- Supervised time series forecasting project which was integrated into company-wide volume and revenue projections.
-- Started company's data science journal club
+- Started company's data science journal club.

 #### Intern